turt2live/ietf-mimi-terminology/draft-ralston-mimi-terminology.md

 "message", though specifically the unencrypted portion.
 When encrypted, they are called events.

 **Server**: Responsible for routing events to other servers and local clients.
-The collection of servers and clients in a chat form the MLS Delivery Service (DS).
+The collection of servers and clients in a room form the MLS Delivery Service (DS).

-**Hub Server**: The specific server responsible for routing events to other servers in the context of a chat.
+**Hub Server**: The specific server responsible for routing events to other servers in the context of a room.
 Sometimes this is shortened to **Hub**.

-**Owning Server**: If applicable, the server specifically responsible for applying access control to a chat.
+**Owning Server**: If applicable, the server specifically responsible for applying access control to a room.
 Typically, this will also be the hub server for the room.
 This should *not* be shortened to "owner" to avoid confusion with other related concepts.

 **Client-Server API**: The interface between a client and server.
 This may be nothing more